ahong117/UCI-Project1/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly available, in addition to restricting access to the network.
--What aspect of security do load balancers protect?
-What is the advantage of a jump box?
-A load balancer protects the availability of a webserver by distributing traffic so that it is hard to perform DDOS attacks.
+-A load balancer protects the availability of a webserver by distributing traffic so that it is hard to perform DDOS attacks.
 An advantage of using a jumpbox is making a secure computer to have everybody connect to first before accessing our webservers.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the data and system logs.
 What does Filebeat watch for?
 Filebeat watches out for changes to system logs